 Note on COVID-19: The IRC is monitoring COVID-19 activity around the world—particularly in our operating locations.
 The health and wellbeing of our global staff is of the utmost importance to us.
 We will be adjusting our recruiting and new hire activity accordingly.

-Careers at the IRC are as wide-ranging and far-reaching as our work in more than 40 countries and over 20 U.S. cities.
+Careers at the IRC are as wide-ranging and far-reaching as our work in more than 40 countries and in 28 U.S. cities.
 Encouraging staff development through promotion, transfer and rehire, the IRC nurtures long-term career paths and helps employees grow within the organization.

 The IRC applies our mission of care and protection to those who fulfill it—our staff.
 We are committed to promoting their safety and wellness, and to providing them with an environment of respect in which to work.